 - The temperature figures are pretty comparable as per our tests; an average 4°C difference between the two cards is seen here.

 - Same as the temperature the power drawn by the two graphics cards is similar.
 The Radeon RX 6600 XT draws 129 watts, and the GeForce RTX 3050 draws 127 watts of power.

 - In this final test, the GeForce RTX 3050 catches up to the Radeon RX 6600 XT and only lags the AMD card by 2.8% in average FPS.

 - Our tests reveal that there is only a 1 FPS difference between the two graphics cards when it comes to %1 FPS figures.

 - Regarding thermals, the Radeon RX 6600 XT runs at 64°C – much hotter again compared to the GeForce RTX 3050 running at only 55°C.

-- Looking at the power draw, the Radeon RX 6600 XT draws 135 watts, and the GeForce RTX 3050 betters that with 129 watts.
+- Looking at the power draw of our benchmark sheet, the Radeon RX 6600 XT draws 135 watts, and the GeForce RTX 3050 betters that with 129 watts.

 Overall Gaming Performance